 For this example, let’s ignore returns for a while as we lay out the premise.

-In the second case, let the portfolio be completely invested via passive portfolio management techniques.
+Let the portfolio be completely invested via passive portfolio management techniques in the second case.
 Since these techniques are generally much cheaper than active management strategies, let’s assume the expense to be 0.5%.
 This amounts to $500 a year.

-Thus, even before we talk about returns, the actively managed portfolio will need to earn $1,250 more than the passively managed ones in order to yield the same absolute returns.
+Thus, even before we talk about returns, the actively managed portfolio will need to earn $1,250 more than the passively managed one to yield the same absolute returns.

 Now let’s bring back returns to the comparison.

 Let’s assume that active portfolio management yields 10% returns for the year while passive portfolio management yields 9%.
-In absolute terms, the active strategy would result in a total portfolio value of $110,000 while the passive strategy would result in $109,000.
-But when we adjust these values for the expenses associated with the respective strategies, the active strategy results into the total portfolio value of $108,250 while the passive strategy results into the total portfolio value of $108,500.
+In absolute terms, the active strategy would result in a total portfolio value of $110,000, while the passive strategy would result in $109,000.
+But when we adjust these values for the expenses associated with the respective strategies, the active strategy results in a total portfolio value of $108,250.
+In contrast, the passive strategy results in a total portfolio value of $108,500.

 The aforementioned example is just to highlight the importance of costs in investments.
 It is not to say that passive portfolio management is necessarily or always better than active management.